Amazing Places in London: Hidden Gems, Local Streets, and Unforgettable Experiences

 Day 1:

-Tower Bridge, Sky Garden, Leadenhall Market, evening walk along the Thames
+Tower Bridge, the Sky Garden, Leadenhall Market, and a walk along the Thames at night

 Day 2:

-Neal’s Yard, Covent Garden, Little Venice canal walk
+Neal’s Yard, Covent Garden, and the Little Venice canal walk

 Day 3:

-Hampstead Heath morning, Camden afternoon, sunset at Parliament Hill
+Hampstead Heath in the morning, Camden in the afternoon, and Parliament Hill at sunset

 Food Experiences You Shouldn’t Miss